What is a job?

 If a job is rejected, the status of the post will appear as “Rejected” in the Submitted Jobs section of your account.

 In addition, you will receive an email confirming that the job was rejected.

-When a job is rejected, you can still receive up to 50% of the original payment offered for your work completed.
+When a job is rejected, you will still receive up to 50% of the original payment offered for your work completed.
 When approved, this payment will automatically appear in your Payments tab.